Henry Spelman of Jamestown: The 1609 Voyage

 Spelman left England for the colonies in 1609 writing that he was not in good favor with his friends and desired to see other countries.
 Despite being a son of the high sheriff of his county, Spelman, owing to the traditional English practice of primogeniture, was left to indenture himself as a laborer to pay his passage to the New World.
-The Third Supply flotilla of 9 ships carrying between 500 and 600 passengers set sail from Plymouth, England on 2 June 1609.
-In July 1609, the ships ran into a massive 3-day storm and the fleet was broken up.
-The flagship Sea Venture carried the majority of the flotilla's supplies yet it wrecked upon the islands of Bermuda.
-After the storm passed, the remaining ships reassembled off of Cape Henry and sailed up the coast, arriving at Jamestown 4 or 5 days later in October 1609.
+The Third Supply flotilla of nine ships carrying between 500 and 600 passengers set sail from Plymouth, England on June 2, 1609.
+Spelman was aboard the Unitie [sic].
+In July 1609, the ships ran into a tropical storm and the fleet was broken up.
+The flagship Sea Venture carried the majority of the flotilla's supplies and wrecked upon the islands of Bermuda.
+After the storm passed, the remaining ships reassembled near Cape Henry and sailed up the coast, arriving at Jamestown 4 or 5 days later in October, 1609.

 A Son of Powhatan

 Only two weeks after his arrival at the Jamestown Settlement, Spelman went with Captain John Smith on an expedition up the James River to the Indian town called Powhatan (located in the East End portion of the modern-day city of Richmond, Virginia).
-With Jamestown already nearly out of food provisions Smith knew that Jamestown would be unable to support the arrival of several hundred new colonists through the coming winter, and he traded young Henry Spelman's bonded servitude in exchange for the village, which was ruled by weroance Parahunt, son of Wahunsunacock (also known as Chief Powhatan.)
+With Jamestown already nearly out of food provisions Smith knew that Jamestown would be unable to support the arrival of several hundred new colonists through the coming winter, and he traded young Henry Spelman's bonded servitude in exchange for the village, which was ruled by weroance Parahunt, son of Wahunsunacock (also known as Chief Powhatan).
 The agreement was also for the boy to apprentice the native Powhatan language, and thus become an interpreter and serve as a messenger between the two cultures.
-Young Henry Spelman was not the first boy to be traded to the Powhatans; Thomas Savage had previously been given to Powhatan by Captain Christopher Newport in 1608, and Spelman named in his writings of "Dutchman Samuel" (actually "Samuel Collier" who was John Smith's page) as another European child that lived with the Natives.
+Young Henry Spelman was not the first boy to be traded to the Powhatans; Thomas Savage had previously been given to Powhatan by Captain Christopher Newport in 1608, and Spelman named in his writings of "Dutchman Samuel" (a Samuel Collier who was John Smith's page) as another European child that lived with the Natives.

 Parahunt treated Spelman well, but relations soured between the colonists and the Powhatan, eventually leading to warfare.
 Spelman wanted to return to his fellow colonists and soon made his way back to Jamestown.
 His stay was brief however due to the shortage of food at the fort as they started into what has been named the starving time; and he knew the Indians had food in their village.
 Thomas Savage was ordered to return to the Powhatan yet he did not want to return alone therefore, Spelman elected himself to return with Savage as he knew the Powhatan had food stating that "which I the more willinglie did, by Reason that vitals were scarse with us".
 Spelman took a hatchet and some copper with him to give to the Powhatan.
 Powhatan was pleased and treated Spelman kindly for a while.